 The plan area fire fuel conditions are typical of coastal Sonoma and Mendocino County timberlands of the redwood, Douglas-fir, pines, and grand fir with a high amount of ground and ladder fuels, mostly as as a result of fire suppression, or a lack of vegetation management.
 Huckleberry, small tanoak, and salal can be dense in some areas of the project, and other areas have an open understory with a buildup of leaf litter and branches.
-The project area is located next to The Sea Ranch, and there is a clustering of homes for a stretch of under 0.4 miles near the northwestern boundary of the project off of Deer Trail.
+The project area is located next to The Sea Ranch (within 300' of project area), and there is a clustering of homes for a stretch of under 0.4 miles near the northwestern boundary of the project off of Deer Trail.
 There are also some homes near the southern boundary near Deerfield Road.
+The homes in this area of The Sea Ranch are often located up against a dense forest of redwood, pine and tanoak.
+There is significantly more small diameter trees, brush and ingrowth within the 300' area outside of the THP and plan submitter's property than inside of the THP for the majority of the property line in the west.